Design the workflow

 What you build on

-The platform you reach via the CLI, MCP, and SDK has two halves:- Ntropii Workspace — the control plane that holds tenants, entities, workflow definitions, deployments, schedules, and notifications.
-Stateless about your financial data; this is where you create tenants, push workflow versions, and trigger runs.
+The platform you reach via the CLI, MCP, and SDK has two halves:- Ntropii Workspace — the control plane that holds tenants, entities, runbook registrations, workflow bindings, agent references, schedules, and notifications.
+Stateless about your financial data; this is where you create tenants, deploy runbooks, register external agents, and trigger runs.

 - Ntropii Tenant — the runtime that lives inside your infrastructure (or ours, if you choose hosted), holds your credentials, and executes runbooks against your data platform.
 No customer financial data ever flows through Workspace.